bkesterbyld/maroon-potato/src/pages/faq.md

           throughput operations and calculations—where speed is essential or you are trying to do a simulataneous operations on many large, massive, disparate data sets.
-By putting data into memory, you can do calculations in nanosecond timeframes while  avoiding physical database contention, CPU racing and other nasty computer science problems.
+By putting data into memory, you can do calculations in nanosecond timeframes while avoiding physical database read/write issues.

-          With Above's approach, you can mix standard, edge, parallel and in-memory processing in the right ratios for your use case and budget.
+          With Above's approach, you can architect standard, edge, parallel and in-memory processing in the right ratios for your use case and budget—we turn frontend developers into backend wizards.
       - title: How does the logic work?
 Can I code my own?
         content: >-
           Above's no code logic is based in large part on [control-flow